casper-network/docs/source/docs/casper/operators/joining.md

 ```

 These commands will build all the necessary Wasm contracts for operating as a validator:
-- activate_bid.wasm - reactivates an ejected validator
+- `activate_bid.wasm` - Reactivates an ejected validator
-- add_bid.wasm - enables bonding for validator stake
+- `add_bid.wasm` - Enables bonding for validator stake
-- delegate.wasm - delegates stake
+- `delegate.wasm` - Delegates stake
-- undelegate.wasm - undelegates stake
+- `undelegate.wasm` - Undelegates stake
-- withdraw_bid.wasm - enables unbonding for validator stake
+- `withdraw_bid.wasm` - Enables unbonding for validator stake

-## Step 3: Create and Fund Keys for Bonding {#step-3-create--fund-keys-for-bonding}
+## Step 4: Create and Fund Keys for Bonding {#step-4-create--fund-keys-for-bonding}

-See the [Setup](/operators/setup#create-fund-keys) instructions if you have not generated and funded your validator keys.
+See the [Node Setup](/operators/setup#create-fund-keys) instructions if you have not generated and funded your validator keys.

-## Step 4: Update the Trusted Hash {#step-4-update-the-trusted-hash}
+## Step 5: Update the Trusted Hash {#step-5-update-the-trusted-hash}

 The node's `config.toml` needs to be updated with a recent trusted hash.

 See the [Trusted Hash for Synchronizing](/operators/setup/#trusted-hash-for-synchronizing) instructions if you have not set up a trusted hash during node installation.

-## Step 5: Start the Node {#step-5-start-the-node}
+## Step 6: Start the Node {#step-6-start-the-node}

-Start the node with:
+Start the node with the `casper-node-launcher`:

 ```bash
 sudo systemctl start casper-node-launcher